DSI-Tecnocampus/TinderHexagonal22_23/README.md

     * The other adapters are "normal"
     * All the mappings are done in the output adapters layer

+## Quotes
-* Quotes: we will use a huge shortcut since this part of the application only needs to get some quotes from another REST API with no logic
+We will use a huge shortcut since this part of the application only needs to get some quotes from another REST API with no logic

 Make sure you have running on your machine the **quoter** application (running in the default localhost port, 80).
 Get the application from https://github.com/LabInternetPub/quoters and add *server.port=80* to the application.properties file.